React7AppsGlobal/Ring2xApp/README.md

-Your RingRingApp ionic project(ios/android) Some quick tips:
+RingRingApp ionic project(ios/android) Some quick tips:

 * this is build with mac osx machine need to install node.js npm cli: